-- 1. Buying and selling stock. - 2.
-Filing a stock reconciliation at the end of each financial year. - 3.
-Ensuring a high level of animal health is maintained. - 4.
-Seasonal management of pasture, supplements and weed control. - Employment of contractors for farm maintenance and supplement making. - 6.
-Maintenance of farm tools and equipment. - Undertaking an annual health and safety farm audit to ensure the safety of all students, staff and visitors.
+- 1. Developing a farm business plan to be reviewed annually. - 2.
+Recommending an annual operating and capital budget for board approval. - 3.
+Monitoring and reporting on the budget and farm management via the principal to each board meeting. - 4.
+Buying and selling stock. - 5.
+Filing a stock reconciliation at the end of each financial year. - 6.
+Seasonal management of pasture, supplements and weed control. - 7.
+Employment of contractors for farm maintenance and supplement making. - 8.
+Maintenance of farm tools and equipment. - 9.
+Ensuring the bequeathed asset is well maintained and aesthetically pleasing as a "model farm". - 10.
+Ensuring a high level of animal health and welfare is maintained. - 11.
+Undertaking an annual health and safety farm audit to ensure the safety of all students, staff and visitors.